microprediction/microprediction/docs/signals.md

 ### The Microprediction benchmarking platform

 The [streams](https://www.microprediction.org/browse_streams.html) at
 microprediction.org are all created by people who repeatedly publish ground truths.
+Some are stock market streams.
+Others electricity, and so on.

 Algorithms poll these streams and the ongoing battles produce beautiful community cumulative distribution functions, such as the [CDF](https://www.microprediction.org/stream_dashboard.html?stream=quick_yarx_goog&horizon=3555) representing the 1-hour ahead forecasts of the logarithm of Google price changes.
-There are [rewards](https://www.microprediction.com/competitions/daily) for good prediction determined daily.
+See these doc pages:

  - [yarx](https://microprediction.github.io/microprediction/yarx.html) ... stock changes and features
  - [rdps](https://microprediction.github.io/microprediction/rdps.html) ... sector changes and copulas

+There are [rewards](https://www.microprediction.com/competitions/daily) for good prediction determined daily.

 ### How to use this platform to prove that you have a useful signal
 The platform simultaneously benchmarks both distributional and directional signals.